vfarcic/devops24/manuscript/07-jenkins-cdp.md

 # Creating A Continuous Deployment Pipeline With Jenkins

-T> Having A Continuous Deployment pipeline capable of the fully automated application life-cycle is a true sign of maturity of an organization.
+T> Having A Continuous Deployment pipeline capable of a fully automated application life-cycle is a true sign of maturity of an organization.

 This is it.
-The time has come to put all the knowledge we obtained so far into a good use.
+The time has come to put all the knowledge we obtained into a good use.
 We are about to define a "real" continuous deployment pipeline in Jenkins.
-Our goal is to move every commit through a set of steps until it is the application is installed (upgraded) and tested in production.
-We will surely face some new challenges but I am confident that we'll manage to overcome them.
+Our goal is to move every commit through a set of steps until the application is installed (upgraded) and tested in production.
+We will surely face some new challenges, but I am confident that we'll manage to overcome them.
 We already have all the ingredients, and the only thing left is to put them all together into a continuous deployment pipeline.

-W> If you read the previous chapter before July 2018, you'll need to re-run the commands from it.
+W> If you read the previous chapter before August 2018, you'll need to re-run the commands from it.
 While writing this chapter I realized that the previous one requires a few tweaks.

 Before we move into a practical section, we might want to spend a few moments discussing our goals.